 Curriculum - Reading

-We teach the key skills of English (as a spoken language, read and written) discretely in literacy and in context through our carefully planned topic work .
-Our aim is to inspire children to read and write independently, skillfully and with pleasure.
+We teach the key skills of English (as a spoken language, reading and writing) discretely in literacy and in context through our carefully planned topic work.
+Our aim is to inspire children to read and write independently, skilfully and with pleasure.

 The Phonics Screening Check

 The National Phonics Screening Check is performed in June of Year 1.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.